silverstripe/silverstripe-session-manager/README.md

 The PHP sessions will be invalidated on next request through `LoginSessionMiddleware`, unless they expire independently beforehand (through PHP's own session expiry logic).

-Silverstripe allows persisting login state via a "remember me" feature.
+Silverstripe allows persisting login state via a "Keep me signed in" feature.
 These `RememberLoginHash` records have their own expiry date.
 This module associates them to `LoginSession` records, and ensures their expiry is consistent with the new session behaviour